sunnydigital/sunnydigital.github.io/content/projects/_index.md

 ## What's this?

-From PC Builds to personal ML Projects I guess I'm always working on *something*.
+From PC builds to programming, I guess I'm always working on *something*.
 So here are my projects, to share all that I have built, with the hopes that *you*, the reader, take slight joy and interest in what I have to make.

 Enjoy!